phil-pona/ose3-symfony2-ex/README.md

 ## S2I Image

-At the moment a [forked S2i Image](https://github.com/phil-pona/sti-php) is used to build this application, due to the following [issue](https://github.com/openshift/sti-php/issues/73) on the official [sti-php image](https://github.com/openshift/sti-php)
+At the moment the [symfony S2i Image](https://github.com/phil-pona/sti-symfony) is used to build this application, due to the following [issue](https://github.com/openshift/sti-php/issues/73) on the official [sti-php image](https://github.com/openshift/sti-php)

 ## Usage